ru-ace/arduino-value-storage/README.md

 * V = id of *vat*
 * A = head address in *vat*

-Please note, that this structure may be fully reconfigured in *avsConfig.h*
+Please note, that this structure may be fully reconfigured in [avsConfig.h]

-Please read comments in *avsConfig.h* and change it for your storage.<br/>
+Please read comments in [avsConfig.h] and change it for your storage.<br/>
-Useful examples of usage you may found in *main.cpp*
+Useful examples of usage you may found in [main.cpp]

 ## Limitations

 * Maximum size of *data_storage* depends on size of *valueid_t* type.
-  * Current *uint16_t* gives 65 535 bytes.
+  * Current *uint16_t* gives access to 65 535 bytes.
   * Using *uint32_t* gives access to 16 777 216 bytes.
 * Max sector size of *data_storage* (*AVS_DS_SECTOR_SIZE*) = 255 bytes
 * Theoretical max length of *value* = 254 * *AVS_DS_SECTOR_SIZE* (in case when only one *value* used *vat*)